s-aran/qanvuli/README.md

 qanvuli graph rebuild
 ```

 Database files are derived artifacts.
 Unsupported schemas are not patched in place; rebuild them with `qanvuli init`.
+Schema 12 adds indexed normalized package identities and PURLs; databases from schema 11 require this rebuild.

 ## Terminal UI